-A large portion of the plan assets as of September 30, 2024 and December 31, 2023 consists of debt securities and readily available cash and cash equivalents, pending placement in investments with balanced risks and rewards optimization.
-The Company also has UITF for liquidity purposes.
+A large portion of the plan assets as of March 31, 2025 and December 31, 2024 consists of debt securities although the Company also has UITF for liquidity purposes.

-There has been no change in the Company's strategies to manage its risks from previous periods.
+There has been no change in the Company's strategies/practices to manage its risks from previous periods.